WebCapture SDK - FaceAutocapture and Liveness

 Integration Environment

 In order to start the integration, you need an API key and a sandbox environment.
 You can obtain these by registering at https://experience.idemia.com/auth/signup/.
+On the previous link, click on 'Dashboard' then 'Environment' and finally choose 'Trial (Preprod)' for your tests.
+The following information has to be retrieved from the displayed dashboard to connect to the testing environment:

 2. Deploy Sample App